All Episodes

 I heard Rush Limbaugh the other day say it was one of the most substantive policy books he'd ever read.

-No mind-numbing charts or graphs, no big words, no scholarly Latin phrases like caveat mTorah.
+No mind-numbing charts or graphs, no big words, no scholarly Latin phrases like caveat mtor.

 And I'll bet the pictures are like amazing.

-Uh former uh West Wing writer or consultant on the on the TV show when Martin Sheen was the president and liberals in America actually thought they were watching the presidency when they watched that show.
+He was where, I guess he was on MSNBC, former West Wing writer or consultant on the TV show when Martin Sheen was the president and liberals in America actually thought they were watching the presidency when they watched that show.

 Some of these people actually admit to having heard me say this, which I don't believe.

-I think they all read it probably on a website, or else a facts or an email was uh was sent around.
+I think they all read it probably on a website or else a facts or an email was sent around.

-Why is it that the the left doesn't get this?
+Why is it that the left doesn't get this?

 I think there's a reason, maybe hard to explain, but let me give it a shot.

-Sarah Palin in this book, and you you have to you have to read somewhat here between the lines to get this, but she's not a navel gazer.
+Sarah Palin in this book, and you have to read somewhat here between the lines to get this, but she's not a navel gazer.

 She doesn't spend a lot of time in self-analysis in this book.

-She's not preoccupied with her own thinking and how her mind works and explaining why she thinks what which is what elites are obsessed with.
+She's not preoccupied with her own thinking and how her mind works and explaining why she thinks, which is what elites are obsessed with.

-These elites and intellectuals are obsessed with showing you how smart they are.
+These elites and intellectuals are obsessed with showing you how smart they are and that they're the smartest people in the room.

-She doesn't go into great, she's not in a self-praise.
+She doesn't go into, she's not into self-praise.

-Uh and a lot of these people are, and so the when when when they don't when they don't see themselves reflected, then of course it's foreign to them, and they have to lash out.
+And so when they don't see themselves reflected, then of course it's foreign to them and they have to lash out.

-I guess uh question is asked of Brooks.
+Stephanopoulos is got, let's see, Brooks, I guess, a question is asked of Brooks.

 A little bit of bluntness there from Sarah Palin.